oneparsec/imgui-hook/README.md

 -------------

-If you want to help, feel free to open a pull request or write in a Disc
+If you find some errors or inaccurate documentation, feel free to open a pull request or write in a Discord (asimonov#0119).